 "A mobster kidnaps a scientist and takes possession of his invention.
 The crook uses the device to damage the minds of people testifying before an investigative committee.
 The victims die a short time later.
 Superman races to find the mobster before Lois Lane testifies before the committee."

-On this day in 1952, Tales Of Tomorrow aired "The Window."
-This served as the twelfth episode in the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1952 (in the U.S.), Tales Of Tomorrow aired "The Window."
+Officially, this served as the twelfth episode in the program's second (and final) season, and here's the plot summary as provided by IMDB.com:

 "A live telecast of Tales of Tomorrow keeps being broken into by a phantom broadcast of a cheating couple preparing to launch her soused husband out a window.
 The Tales of Tomorrow crew scramble to investigate if the caper's real and if so, how can they interrupt the murder already in progress?"